Villavu/Simba/Doc/sphinx/features/settings.rst

 ``AlwaysVisible``

-If you want the tray icon only to be visible when Simba is minized, set this to *False*.
+If you want the tray icon only to be visible when Simba is minimized, set this to *False*.

 .. note::